jonkoops/kjs-playground/README.md

 ## Setup

-The project uses multiple `.local` domains to allow testing 3rd party cookies properly.
+The project uses multiple `.localhost` domains to allow testing 3rd party cookies properly.
 Add the following to `/etc/hosts` to ensure these domains can be reached:

 ```
-127.0.0.1 keycloak-server.local kjs-playground.local
+127.0.0.1 keycloak-server.localhost kjs-playground.localhost
 ```

 ### Firefox